JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 # if reset was true, record the value from p01i (the first reading of that hour).
 Otherwise, record the difference
-# between that sample and the pevious one (how much new rain fell since the last sample)
+# between that sample and the previous one (how much new rain fell since the last sample)
 # Only reset for an hour/day change if the previous reset was more than 19 minutes ago.
 allStormsAllSites2$rainfall=ifelse((allStormsAllSites2$reset==TRUE & allStormsAllSites2$resetLag > 19) | allStormsAllSites2$negativeDiff==TRUE,allStormsAllSites2$p01i,allStormsAllSites2$diff_p01i)